A Container Service Kubernetes cluster supports multiple application access methods.

 - Configure the certificate on the frontend SLB.

 - Configure the certificate on Ingress.

 - You have created a Kubernetes cluster.
 For more information, see Create a Kubernetes cluster.

 - You have connected to the Master node through SSH.
-For more information, see Access Kubernetes clusters by using SSH.
+For more information, see Use SSH to connect to a cluster.

 - After connecting to the Master node, you have created the server certificates for